lilalach/hmm-BRCO-telemetry/README.md

-# Hidden Markov Model for Animal Telemetry Data
+# Hidden Markov Model for Brandt's Cormorant Telemetry Data

-This repository contains R code for fitting a 3-state hidden Markov model (HMM) to animal movement data using the `momentuHMM` package.
-The model incorporates GPS and dive data, and environmental covariates.
+This repository contains R code specifically developed to fit a 3-state hidden Markov model (HMM) to telemetry data collected from Brandt's Cormorants in British Columbia, Canada.
+The analysis integrates GPS and dive data along with environmental covariates, as detailed in the accompanying manuscript.

 ## Overview

-The analysis is designed for reference and transparency, rather than full reproducibility.
-Input data files are not included in this repository due to size.

-The main script file walks through:

-1. **Loading libraries**
-2. **Describing the preprocessing steps** that were done prior to this script
-3. **Preparing cleaned data for HMM input**
-4. **Exploring initial starting parameters** for model stability
-5. **Fitting the HMM** using telemetry data and environmental covariates
+This code supports the results and methods described in the manuscript by providing a transparent and reproducible workflow for fitting the HMM model to our cormorant telemetry data.
+It is not intended as a general-purpose HMM package or tutorial, but rather as a concrete example specific to this dataset and research questions.

 ## File Contents

-- `hmm_workflow.R` — Main analysis script with full code, broken into clearly labeled steps.
+- `hmm_workflow.R` — Script implementing the HMM fitting process step-by-step, including data preparation, parameter exploration, and model fitting.
-- `output/` — Folder where you can save your fitted model object if desired.
+- `output/` — Folder intended for saving model output objects.

+## Data
+Due to size and privacy, raw data files are not included here.
+The workflow assumes preprocessed telemetry and environmental covariate data in the form of "path/to/your/data_clean_formodels.rds".
+Preprocessing steps are described in the manuscript and in the comments of the script.

 ## Requirements